ivakhnov/EI.Sitecore.CH.Cli.Plugins/Sitecore.CH.Cli.Plugin.ImportPackageCleaner/README.md

 Scripts supports the following parameters:

     ShouldCleanPortalComponents - If Portal Components should be cleaned from Portal Pages in related section.
 Default is FALSE.
-    ShouldCleanActionApiUrls - If should clean the API urls in M.Action entities.
+    ShouldCleanActionVariables - If should clean the variable details in M.Action entities (e.g. apiUrl, headers, connectionString).
 Default is FALSE.